 Lumultra combines a mixture of nootropics for energy, nootropics for focus, and nootropics for memory.

-According to their explanation, there are three critical stages that influence our performance:
+According to their explanation, three critical stages influence our performance:

-Stage 2: Vasodilation Increases Vital Blood Flow.
-Increase blood flow to the brain means better memory, focus, and motivation.
+Stage 2: Increased blood flow to the brain means better memory, focus, and motivation.

 Most nootropics stacks do not use Noopept due to the lack of research, but Lumultra bets on it.

-There are more and more experts reporting about the positive effects of taking Noopepet, and there is also one (yup, only one) scientific study proving that.
+More and more experts are reporting about the positive effects of taking Noopept, and there is also one (only one) scientific study proving that.

-On the other side, many people experienced side effects when supplementing Noopept.
+On the other side, many customers experienced side effects when supplementing Noopept.

 This is a great combo, no doubt about that!